-For LL.M.
+For LL.M. and M.L.T.
 Students

-The majority of LL.M. students are eligible to participate in the LL.M.
-Academic Externship Program.
-Students in the Two-Year LL.M. program may participate during the second year of their program.
-International students in the one-year LL.M. program may participate in the Externship Program during their spring semester.
 By virtue of the fact that they receive an internship as part of their scholarship, COST Scholars are not permitted to do an externship for credit.

-LL.M. students will receive two credits that will be graded on a pass/fail basis, provided they meet all deadlines and complete program requirements.
-Although LL.M. students may participate in only one “for-credit” externship during their LL.M. program, they are free to participate in as many non-credit internships as they can arrange and manage, assuming they have permission to work in the United States.
+LL.M. and M.L.T. students will receive two credits that will be graded on a pass/fail basis, provided they meet all deadlines and complete program requirements.
+Although LL.M. and M.L.T. students may participate in only one “for-credit” externship during their LL.M. program, they are free to participate in as many non-credit internships as they can arrange and manage, assuming they have permission to work in the United States.
 (Please note that students on F-1 visas are not permitted to work off-campus without receiving academic credit.)

 Organizations select their own for-credit extern(s), and select these externs based on their own hiring criteria.
 If the externship is at a for-profit entity, the student’s work product and time cannot be billed to a client.

 Students attending Georgetown Law on an F-1 visa may not register for an externship and a practicum during the same semester, since Curricular Practical Training cannot be approved for more than one course per semester.
 However, since there are exceptions, please confirm with your international student advisor.

 The Academic Externship credits do not count toward the specialization credit requirements for the LL.M. degrees, the M.L.T. degree, or the LL.M. certificate programs, unless the student receives permission from their academic advisor.